-Lights go dark for Earth Hour to focus on climate change
+Lights go dark for Earth Hour to highlight climate change

-NEW DELHI (AP) — In Sydney, the Opera House went dark.
-In New Delhi, the lights were switched off at the city’s great arch.
-In Kuala Lumpur, darkness fell on the Petronas Towers.
+LONDON (AP) — In Paris, the Eiffel Tower went dark.
+In London, a kaleidoscope of famous sites switched off their lights — Tower Bridge, Big Ben, Piccadilly Circus, the London Eye.

-It lasts for just an hour and its power is purely symbolic.
-But in countries around the world, at 8:30 p.m. local time, people were switching off the lights Saturday for Earth Hour, a global call for international unity on the importance of climate change.
+That scene was repeated over and over across the world on Saturday night: at Sydney’s Opera House; at New Delhi’s great arch; at Kuala Lumpur’s Petronas Towers; at Edinburgh Castle in Scotland; at Brandenburg Gate in Berlin; at St. Basil’s Cathedral in Moscow.

-Since beginning in Sydney in 2007, Earth Hour has spread to more than 180 countries, with tens of millions of people joining in, from turning off the porch lights to letting the Opera House go dark.
+It lasted for just an hour and its power is purely symbolic.
+But in countries around the world, at 8:30 p.m., people were switching off their lights for Earth Hour, a global call for international unity on the importance of addressing climate change.

-Those 60 minutes are “an opportunity to adopt a shifting of the consumption culture, and behavior change towards sustainability,” Indian Environment Minister Harsh Vardhan said in a statement.
+Since beginning in Sydney in 2007, Earth Hour has spread to more than 180 countries, with tens of millions of people joining in, from turning off their own porch lights to letting the grand sites like the Opera House go dark.

 Most Read Nation & World Stories